Alzheimer's Documentary Series

 He loves that part of it.

-It has restored his meaning and purpose because he gets to help others.
+And that's what National Council of Dementia Minds does for him, has restored his meaning and purpose because he gets to help others.

-But then, when I say, "Hey guys, I've had a request to do a training for mental health providers.
+But then when I say, "Hey guys, I've had a request to do a training for mental health providers.

 What do you think mental health providers need to know about living with dementia?"

-And then, when they do the presentation, people come back afterwards and say, "Oh my goodness, I have this whole new understanding.
+And then when they do the presentation, people come back afterwards and say, "Oh my goodness, I have this whole new understanding.

 I'm gonna treat people differently in my care."

-They sit up a little straighter, they sit a little taller and they say thank you.
+They sit up a little straighter, they sit a little taller and they say, "Thank you."

 They have meaning and purpose.